Excellence For Forest Certification Training Programme

 Knowledgeable and responsible professionals

 So, what are the interventions and solutions to help ensure a more positive future for the world’s forests?
-Well at the Soil Association we believe there is no single solution but that awareness raising and training in forest governance, responsible forest management, along with sustainable supply chains to consumers, are part of the solution for a sustainable future.
+Well at the Soil Association we believe there is no single solution but that awareness raising and training in forest governance, responsible forest management practices, along with sustainable supply chains interventions for consumers, are all part of the solution for a sustainable future.
 Forests, when managed responsibly, can provide a continual supply of forest-based livelihoods, carbon storage, clean water, protected soils, timber and fibre for the world.

 We’ve developed the ‘Responsible Forest Management and Sustainable Forest Product Supply Chains’ Training Course to assist policy-makers, NGOs, forest managers, supply chain professionals, consultants, certification auditors, and graduates - including those working in the most challenging regions - Our courses are designed to improve knowledge and understanding of the pressures on the world’s forests, their vital importance for humanity and some of the forest governance, responsible forest management and sustainable forest products supply chains interventions that can help.

-- Understanding the wider context for responsible forest management and sustainable supply chains
+- Understanding the features of good forest governance, responsible forest management and sustainable forest product supply chains

 - Protecting high conservation values, biodiversity, water resources and soils